Accuracy International Arctic Warfare: Original design

+2 PARA sniper on operations in 2008; the L96A1 at his side can be distinguished from the later Arctic Warfare series by its squarer buttstock and lack of a flash hider, with most examples also having a front sight post.

 The origin of the then innovative design ideas goes back to Olympic shooting gold medalist Malcolm Cooper, and the technical and production specialists and gun smiths Dave Walls and David Caig, operating from a modestly equipped shed and predates the foundation of Accuracy International.

 The Accuracy International PM (Precision Marksman) rifle was entered into a British competition after the Falklands War in the early 1980s as a replacement for the Lee–Enfield derived sniper rifles then in use by the British Army (e.g. L42A1).
 The selection process was the impetus for outsourcing and professionalizing (test) arms production, enabling a recently founded small company to participate.
 The Accuracy International PM was selected over the Parker Hale M85, Heckler & Koch PSG1, SIG Sauer SSG 2000, and Remington 700.
 The British Army adopted the Accuracy International PM in 1984 into service as the L96A1 and outfitted the rifle with Schmidt & Bender 6×42 telescopic sights designated the L13A1.
 In this configuration the rifle is capable of first shot hits with a cold, warm or fouled barrel.
 Tests with 10.89 g (168 gr) ammunition provided sub 0.5 MOA ten-shot groups at 91 m (100 yd).
 The rifle was supplied with a telescopic sight, bipod, five magazines, sling, cleaning kit and tool roll, encased in a fitted transport case.